Participate in our research

 - providing an enjoyable activity for your child.

 Indirect benefits may include:

-- helping other children with an ASD in the future
+- helping other people with autism in the future

 - helping students to complete their research studies.